Sir William Herschel, 2nd Baronet: Personal life

-He lived at Warfield in Berkshire and at Littlemore in Oxforshire.
+He lived at Warfield in Berkshire and at Littlemore in Oxfordshire.
 Upon his death the baronetcy passed to his son.

 Fingerprinting

 Herschel is credited with being the first European to note the value of fingerprints for identification.
 He recognized that fingerprints were unique and permanent.
 Herschel documented his own fingerprints over his lifetime to prove permanence.
 He was also credited with being the first person to use fingerprints in a practical manner.
 As early as 1858, working as a British officer for the Indian Civil Service at Jangipur in the Bengal region of India, he started putting fingerprints on contracts.

-He worked from his late teens all the way through until 2 years before death.
+He worked from his late teens constantly until two years before his death.